 On Captiva Island, a short but remarkable one-mile stretch of Captiva Drive juts along the Gulf.
-It is a perfect place for sunset views, if you cannot find a room at the nearby and magnificent South Seas Island Resort.
+It is a perfect place for Gulf Coast sunset views, if you cannot find a room at the nearby and magnificent South Seas Island Resort.

 Perhaps it was impeccable timing on my part but I have never seen such vivid water colors as on the Florida Boca Grande Causeway between Placida and Boca Grande.
 The best water views on this fun Florida Gulf coast scenic drive from Punta Gorda, Sarasota, or Fort Myers are on the causeway.
 But also make sure to drive Gulf Blvd to the end for amazing views from around Port Boca Lighthouse in Gasparilla Island State Park.

 In addition to along Rickenbacker Causeway (Miami Florida) and Coastal Mississippi Gulf Coast Scenic Byway, one of my favorite places for convenient access to amazing beaches is between Anna Maria Island and Longboat Key.

 In spite of having some of the best beaches in the world, impressive Florida Gulf Coast scenic drives are scant.
 Some other pockets of coastal funness with quick water views from the car include Gulf Way in Pass-a-Grille, Old Dixie Highway in Hudson, Oceanview Blvd in Aripeka, Pine Island Drive in Bayport, Fort DeSoto, and Honeymoon Island.